We danced once—

 drunk on autumn and pumpkin coffee—

-The breeze smelled like cinnamon
+The breeze smelled of cinnamon,

-and your hair brushed my cheek—
+and your hair crossed my cheek—

-like you were telling me something
+as if you were telling me something

 I held you

-not to possess,
+not to keep,

 but to memorize—

-every tremble,
+every shiver,

-each breathless loop
+each breathless sweep

 of your hand through mine.